 With the closing of train service to Chalk Creek Canyon in 1926, the town slowly dwindled.
 By 1958 it was a virtual ghost town.

 Open seasonally, the General Store provides a variety of souvenirs, snacks and drinks.
-In addition to ATVs, there is a cabin rental available.
+There is a cabin rental available.
 No pets are allowed in the one room cabin, which sleeps three.
 St Elmo is located about twenty minutes west of Nathrop, by Buena Vista.

 There are a few current residents living in town, as well as a couple businesses operating, including:

-- Saint Elmo General Store – Open May to Sept in town; souvenirs, antiques, ATV rentals, cabin rental.
+- St. Elmo General Store – Open May to Sept in town; souvenirs, antiques, cabin rental.